Jwan622/hopkins_data_structures/module_10/notes.md

 - record = unit of data
 - file (of size n) collection of units. not a system file. collection of records.
 - a key is the  portion of data record that we use for retrieval. we use the key to find a record.
-- primary key vs secondary. primary keys are unqiue.
+- primary key vs secondary. primary keys are unique.
-- external keys are when we store it outside of the record. we store it outside of the record, but if separated, got a problem of keeping a link.
+- external keys are when we store it outside of the record. we store it outside of the record, but if separated (say linking keys get deleted), got a problem of losing the connection.
 - external searching vs internal searching. is it small enough to bring it into main memory?

-searching relies on data being sorted. some unsorted.
+- searching relies on data being sorted. some strategies do not need the data to be unsorted, but still organized in some way.

-### searching when sorted
+## searching when sorted
 - anytime changes to data, need to sort again.

 ![](sort_types.png)

-- sequential search, binary, interpolation search, search trees,
+- rely on data being sorted: sequential search, binary, interpolation search, search trees,
-- if a lot of insertions and deletions, thne need to be efficient.
+- if a lot of insertions and deletions, then need to be efficient.
+If a lot of insertions, make sure insertions are efficient.

 #### sequential search:
 - if you delete, you have to shift rest of records
 - you could instead of resorting upon deleting, just mark the area in the area which makes deletions faster.
 Does not affect retrieval time.
+- n/2 cost on average
+- naive or brute force search... it's common sense is what naive means. brute force- simplistic, just does one thing after another until it's done.
+- also works with linked lists.
+- if you marked delete, does improve deletion time, does not affect retrieval time.

 #### Binary search

 - need to use an array.
 Need to find middle element. cannot use dynamically allocated space with a linked list.
 - O(logn) on avg because you can throw away half of file on each search so number of items that falls off grows quickly.
+- only suitable for small files.

 ### Interpolation search
 - cousin to binary search